-Let me tell you a little more about each:
+If this feels too overwhelming, let me tell you a little more about each one:

 2.1 Professional Indemnity

-Professional indemnity (PI) insurance is mainly for service-based sole traders.
-It covers the legal costs and expenses incurred if you’re found to provide incorrect or inadequate advice which causes your client financial loss.
+Professional Indemnity (PI) Insurance is mainly for service-based sole traders.
+It covers the legal costs and expenses incurred if you provide incorrect or inadequate advice which causes your client financial loss.